Smiling trio at camp sign on Kili

 team summit Kilimanjaro Follow Alice banner

-1. Budget operators
+1. Budget tour operators

-Budget Kilimanjaro operators will take you on a six- or seven-day climb for as low as $1,500 to $1,900.
+Budget Kilimanjaro operators will take you on a six- or seven-day climb for as low as US$1,500 to $1,900.
 The margins they make are as thin as it gets, meaning there's very little room to pay the mountain crew decently, nor offer climbers high quality food and equipment.
-Just the park fees for a six-day climb are fixed at around $900 per trekker and cannot be lowered.
+Just the park fees for a six-day climb are fixed at around US$900 per trekker and cannot be lowered.

 The concerns with budget operators are that they might be paying and feeding their mountain crew too little, and not providing them with adequate equipment, from warm clothing to regularly maintained medical equipment.
 Some budget operators don't even feed their crew sufficient food!
 Their training of staff might not be up to scratch either.